-10 Tasty Ways to Turn Up the Heat
+10 Spicy Dishes to Turn up the Heat

-Who would have thought that the combination of jalapeño peppers and pizza would be such a great pair?
-Well that is exactly what Craft 64 did with their Aji pizza.
-This delicious and spicy pairing features their house-made mozzarella, parmigiana reggiano, fennel sausage, sautéed onions, ricotta and their Spicy Aji jalapeño sauce.
+Who would have thought that jalapeño peppers and pizza would be such a great pair?
+Well, that’s exactly the combo Craft 64 celebrates with their Aji pizza.
+This delicious and spicy pairing features house-made mozzarella, Parmigiano-Reggiano, fennel sausage, sautéed onions, ricotta and their Spicy Aji jalapeño sauce.